 Where You Can Get The Flu Shot?

-At Sirius Health we make the flu shot available for patients all year round.
+At Super Health Chatswood Medical Centre we make the flu shot available for patients all year round.
 We currently have flu vaccines available to protect you against the 2019 influenza virus.
 The 2019 flu vaccines that are available under the National Immunisation Program offer protection against four strains of the flu virus: two kinds of Influenza A and two strains of influenza B.

 Who Is A Candidate For The Free Flu Shot?

 The National Immunisation Program has made provision for a certain number of flu vaccines to be administered for free, to specific groups of people.
 For the 2019 season the Australian government has made 6 million flu vaccines available for free.

 Groups of people who are entitled to a free influenza vaccination include

 - Adults and children over the age of six months

 - Adults over the age of 65

 - Aboriginal and Torres Strait Islanders over the age of six months

 - People with compromised immunity, or people with medical conditions that make them vulnerable to developing flu.
 Examples of these conditions include diabetes, chronic kidney disease, heart disease, chronic obstructive pulmonary disease and severe asthma.